Comparison of Split-Step and Hamiltonian Integration Methods for Simulation of the Nonlinear Schr\"odinger Equation: Numerical Methods Performance

-In the latter sequence of three simulations involving two-soliton collision, we found that the radiation level in SS2 simulation has been consistently higher than in simulations with HIM method.
-In both methods we observe that conservation of integrals of motion $\mathcal{H}$, $\mathcal{N}$, $\mathcal{C}_4$ and $\mathcal{C}_5$ does not imply highly accurate solution in $\mathcal{L}_{\infty}$-norm.
-In all the cases we found that HIM method gives smaller $\mathcal{L}_{\infty}$ error in the solution by a factor of at least $1.5$-$2$ with the same time step.
+In the Figure~\ref{fig:xtnabegaet}, the radiation level in SS2 simulation is higher than in the simulation with HIM method.
+For both methods we observe that conservation of integrals of motion $\mathcal{H}$, $\mathcal{N}$, $\mathcal{C}_4$ and $\mathcal{C}_5$ does not imply highly accurate solution in $\mathcal{L}_{\infty}$-norm as shown in the Figures~\ref{fig:nabegaet_error}--\ref{fig:nabegaet_integrals}.
+HIM method gives smaller $\mathcal{L}_{\infty}$ error in the solution by a factor of $1.5$-$2$ given the same time step size.
 In order to compute the $\mathcal{L}_{\infty}$ error we use the exact solution given by the formula~\eqref{2soliton}.
 The simulation time is chosen so that there is a single collision in the periodic box $[-L,L]$.
 The formula~\eqref{2soliton} gives a solution on an infinite line, whereas the simulation is performed on a periodic box and thus the simulation time must not exceed the time it takes the solitons to reach the boundary of the box.
-Moreover, the soliton must still be exponentially small near the end of the box, so that the comparison with the exact formula is applicable.
+Moreover, the soliton must still be exponentially small near the end of the box for the comparison with the exact solution formula to be applicable.

 Despite the $\mathcal{L}_{\infty}$ error of the solution not being smaller than $10^{-5}$, we observe that the integrals of motion $\mathcal{H}$, $\mathcal{N}$ are conserved up to $5\times10^{-10}$.
-Nevertheless, at the time of collision we found that $\Delta \mathcal{H}$ experiences a jump up to $5$ orders of magnitude in SS2 method, while in HIM it is conserved by construction of the method.
+Nevertheless, at the time of collision we find that $\Delta \mathcal{H}$ experiences a jump up to $4$ orders of magnitude in SS2 method, while in HIM it is conserved by construction of the method.
 Both methods exactly conserve $\mathcal{N}$ aside from accumulation of round-off errors over the course of simulations.
 The two nontrivial integrals of motion, $\mathcal{C}_4$ and $\mathcal{C}_5$ are not conserved exactly, nevertheless we observe that until the time of collision these quantities vary only in $9$-th decimal place.
 After the collision these values demonstrate a large jump (up to four orders of magnitude) in both methods.
-Unlike the Hamiltonian, $\mathcal{H}$, in SS2 method, these integrals do not revert to their original values after the collision.
+Unlike the Hamiltonian in SS2 method, these integrals do not revert to their original values after the collision.